Bitter is better, an introduction to salvestrols (English)

 In the early nineties professor Dan Burke, together with his research group of the university of Aberdeen, discovered an new type of cytochrome P450 enzyme, the CYP1B1, in tumour cells.
 In the body, cytochrome P450-enzymes types CYP1, CYP2, CYP3, take care of the detoxification of body’s own metabolites and body’s foreign toxic substances (xenobiotica, such as carcinogens, toxins of vegetable origin and cancer medicine).
 They are predominantly found in the liver (in support of phase 1 detoxification) and are also found in other organs such as the small intestine, kidneys and lungs.
 Other cytochrome p450 enzymes (type CYP11, CYP17, CYP19, and CYP21) are involved in the synthesis of substances that play a role in cell regulation and cell signalling, such as steroids, fatty acids and prostaglandins.

-Enzyme only in tumour cells
+Enzyme mostly in tumour cells

-What is remarkable about the discovered CYP1B1 protein, is that it can only be found in (human) cancer cells, not in healthy tissue cells.[1-4] Healthy tissue cells do contain the gene for CYP1B1, but under normal circumstances this gene does not appear to come to expression, or only scarcely does so.
+What is remarkable about the discovered CYP1B1 protein, is that it is mostly found in (human) cancer cells, not in healthy tissue cells.[1-4] Healthy tissue cells do contain the gene for CYP1B1, but under normal circumstances this gene does not appear to come to expression, or only scarcely does so.
 In-vitro research has shown that CYP1B1 can activate (pro)carcinogens.
 However, CYP1B1 is unlikely to play an important role in the development of cancer, because the enzyme is not active in normal cells.
 Burke’s research group found the CYP1B1 protein in all the possible types of human tumour cell lines.
 The extreme over-expression of CYP1B1 enzyme is a common characteristic of all forms of cancer that occur in humans.[1,5] The inducible CYP1B1 protein may be able to be used in the future as a diagnostic tumour marker to detect earlystage cancer.[2,5]

 Professor Burke suspects that the CYP1B1 gene is ‘switched on’ in a mutated body cell in order to allow the tumour cell to be selectively removed (tumour suppressor gene).